adsabs/adsabs.github.io/blog/_posts/2019-04-11-transition-reminder.md

 - The [Quick Start guides](https://adsabs.github.io/help/quickstart) are a set of simple written tutorials to walk users through basic tasks in the new ADS, such as finding a paper using an author name and the publication year
 - The [FAQs](http://adsabs.github.io/help/faq/) and the [data and curation FAQs](http://adsabs.github.io/help/data_faq/) answer some frequently asked questions about the new system
 - Users who prefer a [short video demo](http://adsabs.github.io/help/) to reading documentation can find that at the front of our help pages
-- The ADS team will be hosting a biweekly series of talks throughout the spring, called ADS Office Hours, with the next scheduled for Tuesday, April 23rd.
-Talks start at 1pm US Eastern time, followed by time for questions or one-on-one demos until 3pm.
+- The ADS team is hosting a monthly series of talks, called ADS Office Hours.
+Talks are 30 minutes and are designed to introduce users to new or advanced features on the website.
+The talks are followed by unstructured drop-in time for users to ask questions or get a demo of unfamiliar features.
 Users can attend in person at the Center for Astrophysics in Cambridge, MA, USA, or watch the talks via live stream on [our YouTube channel](https://www.youtube.com/user/nasaads).
-Users wishing to join after the talk for the informal question and demo portion of the session can connect via [Google Hangouts](https://hangouts.google.com/hangouts/_/cfa.harvard.edu/adsofficehours).
-Recordings of the talks will also be available on our YouTube channel after the conclusion of the talk.
-The first talk, [an introduction to the new ADS](https://www.youtube.com/watch?v=QVewqgjUCJI), is now available.
+Users wishing to join after the talk for the informal question and demo portion of the session can connect via [Google Meet](http://bit.ly/ADS_Office_Hours).
+Recordings of the talks will be available on our YouTube channel after the conclusion of the talk.
+Previous talks are also posted on our [help pages](http://adsabs.github.io/help/videos).
+Upcoming talks are announced on our [Twitter feed](https://twitter.com/adsabs).

 And as always, we welcome questions and feedback from our users via [email](mailto:adshelp@cfa.harvard.edu).